whitedragon10101/giv_anon_1239756/README.md

 public function getApplicationMixedData()
 ```

-As there is no authentication or login I have simulated the logged in user just for demonstration purposes with a text field that you can enter a user_id.
-By default the number will be 4 which is a user which has permission to move an application.
-If you change this to 2 you can see the behaviour for a user which does not have the correct permission to move and application.
+As there is no authentication or login I have simulated the logged in user just for demonstration purposes with a text field where you can enter a user_id.
+By default the user_id will be 4 which is a user that has permission to move an application.
+If you change this to 2 you can see the behaviour for a user which does not have the correct permission to move and application. i.e Attempts to move the application will be rejected.

 The last column in the table contains two buttons backward and forward.
 These buttons trigger the endpoint from task 5 along with all associated validation.
 When an error occurs the users is alerted with an alert message describing what is wrong in plain english.